Multi-Objective Quantum Power System Redispatch: Related Work

-Nikmehr et al. \cite{nikmehr2022quantum} innovatively formulated a quantum unit commitment model and developed a quantum distributed unit commitment (QDUC) approach to solve large-scale discrete optimization problems.
-Their results showed the potential of quantum computing in tackling complex power system problems.
+In the realm of combinatorial optimization, Li et al.~\cite{li2003generation} addressed generation scheduling with thermal stress constraints using Lagrangian relaxation and simulated annealing, examining the economic costs of frequent ramping and its effects on turbine lifespan.
+Lin et al.~\cite{lin2001nonconvex} tackled the nonconvex economic dispatch problem with an algorithm combining evolutionary programming, tabu search, and quadratic programming, demonstrating improved performance over prior evolutionary methods.
+Tanjo et al.~\cite{tanjo2016graph} developed a graph partitioning algorithm for decentralized electricity management of renewable energy, minimizing costs associated with resilient microgrid construction by optimizing surplus electricity transfer between microgrids.
+Knueven et al.~\cite{knueven2020mixed} presented a survey of mixed integer programming formulations for the unit commitment problem in power grid operations, while also introducing novel formulations to improve performance.

+In the field of quantum computation, power system related approaches include a novel method to optimize electricity surplus in transmission networks using QA~\cite{colucci2023power}.
+Specifically the authors demonstrated that quantum-classical hybrid solvers can outperform classical methods in optimizing electricity surplus in transmission networks.
+Similarly, Ajagekar et al.~\cite{ajagekar2022hybrid} presented QC-based strategies for large-scale scheduling in manufacturing, tackling mixed-integer programs with efficient classical-quantum hybrid techniques.
+Stollenwerk et al.~\cite{stollenwerk2020toward} formulated planning problems in terms of optimization problems over proper colorings of chordal graphs.
+They introduced an efficient Quantum Alternating Operator Ansatz (QAOA)~\cite{farhi2014} contruction to achieve resource scaling as low-degree polynomials of input parameters.
+Finally, Nikmehr et al.~\cite{nikmehr2022quantum} formulated a quantum unit commitment model and a quantum distributed approach for large-scale discrete optimization, showcasing the potential of quantum computing in complex power systems.

-These works collectively provide a foundation for addressing economic dispatch and power system optimization challenges, incorporating techniques from quantum computing, neural networks, optimization algorithms, and considerations for the evolving energy landscape.
-For general information on power generation, control, optimal dispatch, planning and scheduling we refer to \cite{wood1996power} and \cite{pinedo2005planning}.
+These works collectively provide a foundation for addressing economic dispatch and power system optimization challenges.
+For general information on power generation, control, dispatch, planning, and scheduling we refer to~\cite{wood1996power} and~\cite{pinedo2005planning}.